ibexa/documentation-user/docs/organizing_the_content.md

 Even if a Content item is placed in more than one Location, one of the Locations (by default the first one) is always considered the main one.

-To assign other Locations to Content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the UDW.
+To assign other Locations to Content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the Content Browser.

 ![Content with two locations](img/content_with_two_locations.png "Content with two locations")